UPPMAX/R-matlab-julia-HPC/docs/r/introR.rst

       - see a first overview of the R programming language
       - see the overview of the course
-      - hear about 'the tarbal with exercises'
+      - hear about 'the tarball with exercises'

    .. tab:: For teachers